FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 This implicit data can help determine if the authentication request is a legitimate one.
 For instance, if a user accesses a system from the USA but 24 hours later there is another request from Germany with the same credentials, is this legitimate?
 Could be, but also could be indicative of a compromised account.

-Requiring MFA allows you to to apply extra scrutiny to strange requests.
+Requiring MFA allows you to apply extra scrutiny to strange requests.

 Another example where you might want to require additional authentication factors is when a user logs in from a new device.
 Popular SaaS applications such as Google's GSuite and Mailchimp can be configured to require MFA for the initial authentication from a new device, but not after.